admo26/xero-postman-oauth2/README.md

-# Xero-Postman OAuth 2.0
+# Xero-Postman WorkflowMax OAuth 2.0
-A Postman collection for authenticating to the Xero API.
+A Postman collection for authenticating to the WorkflowMax API using OAuth 2.0.

 ## Steps to get up and running
-Follow these steps to quickly get up and running with the Xero API and Postman:
+Follow these steps to quickly get up and running with the WorkflowMax API and Postman:

 ### 1. Import the Xero OAuth 2.0 collection and Xero environment into Postman
 Click the button below and select the Desktop version of Postman (Chrome extension doesn't support environment variables).
 This will also install the Collection and Environment we'll be using.